kokuwaio/helm-gradle-plugin/README.md

  * `pattern` is a [java regular expression](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) which has to match the complete extracted fragment, you might want to use embedded modifiers (e.g. `(?ms)`)

 ### Further work:
-* native integration into gradle publishing
+* support for Helm 3
 * generation of test results report as junit compatible xml
 * provenance files
 * certificate based authentication
 * auto-detect at least local chart dependencies to improve up-to-date checks
-* support for Helm 3
 * support for [kube score](https://github.com/zegl/kube-score)